seanbb88/React-Seasons/README.md

 # React-Seasons
-Learning React
-App created using React and Semantic UI
+Technology Used: React and Semantic UI

 This App grabs the users location and displays what the season is based off the users latitude.